ssitkowx/EvolutionBoard/README.md

 # EvolutionBoard

 # I. Description:
-Project for testing a eight bits color display based on ESP32 and LCD 2.8 with ARDUINO touch keyboard.
+Project for testing a color display based on ESP32 and LCD 2.8 with ARDUINO touch keyboard.

 # II.
 Assumptions:
 - The code depends on the environment in which it works,